 Briefly, we evaluate a new drug that would take market share from one or more drugs and calculate the blended budget impact associated with displacing use of existing therapies with the new intervention.
-In this analysis, we assumed that elagolix 200 mg twice daily would replace a common standard of care alternative: non-specific treatment, which primarily included rescue pain agents used to treat endometriosis-associated pain.
+In this analysis, we assumed that elagolix 200 mg twice daily would replace no active treatment, which primarily included rescue analgesics used to treat endometriosis-associated pain.